BetterThanTomorrow/calva/docs/site/output.md

 ## REPL process output (stdout and stderr)

 When evaluating code, `stdout`, and `stderr` stemming from `(println ...)` et al is captured by Calva and sent to the Output window.
 By default this includes output from threads spawned by the evaluated code as well as a lot of other output from the repl process.
-You can opt out of the “this includes” behaviour with the `calva.redirectServerOutputToRepl` setting.
+You can opt out of this behavior by setting the `calva.redirectServerOutputToRepl` setting to `false`.

 ## Known Quirks